The Wayward Prince (Mind + Machine 2)

 “Shit,” he said.
 Which as a last word was a bit obvious.
 “Fuck me to the end of time,” he managed to sputter out.
 A little better.

-He should have been able to arrest his spin with the mini-vents that lined the spacesuit.
-A couple well-timed bursts of gas would change his direction, but the jets in his suit had been knocked out, likely by the same tiny meteors that had sent him spiralling out into space.
+He should have been able to arrest his spin with the mini vents that lined the spacesuit.
+A couple of well-timed bursts of gas would change his direction, but the jets in his suit had been knocked out, most likely by the same tiny meteors that had sent him spiraling out into space.

-It had been a salvage job.
-An old and broken satellite left to drift in a wide orbit around an abandoned lunar outpost.
-It had likely been picked over, years ago, but pickings had been slim for Sebastian and his crew lately.
-Some scrap metal and maybe a few electronic components might bring in enough to keep his ship, The Wayward Prince, flying for another day, so it was worth stopping and suiting up for a space walk to check it out.
+It was supposed to have been a simple salvage job of an old and broken satellite left to drift in a wide orbit around a destroyed lunar outpost.
+It had probably been cleaned out by scavengers years ago, but pickings had been slim for Sebastian and his crew lately.
+Some scrap metal and maybe a few electronic components might bring in enough to keep his ship, The Wayward Prince, flying for another day, so it seemed worth stopping and suiting up for a space walk to check it out.

 The ship!
-Sebastian had heard nothing from the crew other than a brief squawk of warning as the meteors had struck.
-It had been cut off so he assumed his comms had been knocked out along with everything else.
-The tiny meteoroids had been too small to be detected by their scans, and Sebastian had to hope that that meant they were also too small to do any damage to the ship.
-He, on the other hand, had taken a half dozen hits from the thumb-sized rocks — the suit’s automatic sealing systems had kicked in, though he didn’t know how long that would hold.
+Sebastian had heard nothing from the crew other than a brief squawk of warning just as the meteors had struck.
+It had been abruptly cut off, so he assumed his comms had been knocked out along with everything else.
+The meteoroids had been too small to be detected by their scans, and Sebastian had to hope that that meant they were also too small to do any damage to the ship.
+He, on the other hand, had taken a half dozen hits from the thumb-sized rocks — the suit’s automatic sealing systems had kicked in right away, though he didn’t know how long that would hold.
 He supposed he was lucky the rocks hadn’t torn right through him.

 Sebastian didn’t feel lucky.
 He felt fatalistic, with an emphasis on the fatal part.
 That, and nauseous.